githublemming/haskins.io/ends/index.md

 ---
 layout: default
 title: Ends
-nav_order: 2
+nav_order: 3
 has_children: true
 ---

+Coming soon
+{: .label .label-yellow }

 # Ends

-Ends is a standalone Apple Watch application that allow you to track the score and number of ends in your Lawn Bowls game.
+Ends is a standalone Apple Watch application that allow you to track the progress of your Lawn Bowls game.

 The application has three screens each with a specific task.